SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 We both giggle.

 - "Surprised this wasn't the first one.
-The hotel has a built in metronome, which gives it its name."
+The hotel has a built-in metronome, which gives it its name."

 "It's pretty distinct."